niladmiran/niladmiran.github.io/_posts/[Bug Fix]Support for password authentication.md

+---
+layout: post
-# [Bug Fix]Support for password authentication was removed on August 13, 2021
+title: [Bug Fix]Support for password authentication was removed on August 13, 2021
+---

 ## Problem Description